Please login or sign up to post and edit reviews.

 Synopsis

-On today’s date in 1944, a 29-year-old American composer named David Diamond had his Second Symphony premiered by the Boston Symphony under the famous Russian conductor Serge Koussevitzky.
+On today’s date in 1944, 29-year-old American composer David Diamond had his Symphony No. 2 premiered by the Boston Symphony under the famous Russian conductor Serge Koussevitzky.

 Music Played in Today's Program